-The College Global Health Research Scholars program awards competitive grants intended to enhance the educational experience of University of Chicago College students by supporting scholarly research guided and mentored by faculty focused on global health issues.
+The College Global Health Research Scholars program awards competitive grants intended to enhance the educational experience of University of Chicago College students by supporting scholarly research experiences through active participation in faculty-driven research on global health issues.
 These awards are designed to support the student in more deeply engaging with leading research in global health at the University with reduced financial burden during the academic year.
-These awards are explicitly for students who have identified or are already pursuing research on a specific faculty-led global health research project.
+These awards are explicitly for students who have identified or are already pursuing research with a faculty member, faculty research cluster, or other faculty-driven initiative on a global health research project.
 Students will develop key research skills, build important relationships with faculty, and contribute to the research enterprise of the University.

 College students who receive a research grant will be recognized as College Global Health Research Scholars.
 Scholars will be supported by quarterly programming designed to enhance the scholars' experience and build a cross-disciplinary research community.
 College Global Health Research Scholars will be expected to actively educate their peers and the University community on important issues of global health by regularly presenting on their research.